risboo6909/risboo6909/README.md

 - 👋 Hi, I’m @risboo6909
-- 👀 I’m interested in computer programming / math
+- 👀 I’m interested in computer programming / math / science
 - 🌱 I’m currently learning Kotlin / ML
 - 💞️ I’m looking to collaborate on interesting projects :)
 - 📫 How to reach me: ttyv00@gmail.com is a preferred way